alaynav/gh-dashboard/README.md

 ## ➡️ About Me

 - 👋 Hi, I'm Rian!
 I'm a full-stack/AI developer.
-- 🎓 CS @ Western Governors University
+- ✈️ I travel for hackathons and eat pho
-- 🎯 I love building AI tools that enhance everyday life!
+- 🎯 I love building AI workflows that enhance everyday life!

 ## ✅ Languages and Frameworks